Allaman/nvim/README.md

 If you want to follow my method adding a plugin is simple:

-In `lua/plugins.lua` add the config to Packer.
-You are free to use a name for the configuration file (should be a valid filenam)
+In `lua/plugins.lua` add the plugin to Packer.
+You are free to use a name for the configuration file (should be a valid filename).

 ```lua
 use {"<Address-of-the-plugin>", config = get_config("<name-of-the-plugin>")}